(Lower Burma) Battalion, The Burma Rifles, B.T.F.

 The battalion became Corps Troops to Burma Corps on 13th April and then Divisional Troops, 1st Burma Division on 15th April.
 Two days later the battalion was assigned to ‘Magforce’.
-By this time the battalion comprised battalion HQ, two companies of Karens, two companies of Indian reinforcements and some Burma Military Police personnel.
+By this time the battalion comprised battalion HQ, two companies of Karens, two companies of Indian reinforcements and the Magwe detachment of the Mandalay Battalion, Burma Military Police.

 During the night of 17th/18th April ‘Magforce’ formed the rearguard for 1st Burma Division as British forces withdrew.
 ‘Magforce’ took part in the attack on 18th April by 1st Burma Division to clear Yenangyaung of Japanese forces blocking the Division’s withdrawal northwards.
 The battalion first relieved the Cameronians of a position recently captured from the Japanese.
 A company of the 12th Battalion, actually an attached company of Gurkha reinforcements for 48th Indian Infantry Brigade, launched a failed attack, leaving the remainder of the battalion to take up holding positions.
 Yenangyaung was bypassed by the main body of the Division which took up an all round defence east of Yenangyaung near Twingon, where ‘Magforce’ was dispersed.
 The battalion spent the night of 19th/20th April on protection duties.
 On 20th April the battalion came under orders of 13th Indian Infantry Brigade and successfully crossed the Pin Chaung, escaping the Japanese blocking force in and around Yenangyaung.